xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 title: 'Telemetry Stack Update: QOS interface statistics example'
 author: Romain Cyrille
 excerpt: >-
-  This article is intended to share an up to date telemetry stack, provide configuration example for both dial-in and dial-out streaming methods and share a few tips and tricks to work with telemetry models and collectors.
+  An up to date telemetry stack, providing configuration example for both dial-in and dial-out streaming methods and sharing a few tips and tricks to work with telemetry models and collectors.
 tags:
   - iosxr
   - Telemetry